 Even if a holiday coincides with a move, and everything is still in boxes, Maria’s advice is still the same: Don’t hesitate.
 Decorate!
 “Put up the tree,” she says.
 “Get it up!
 If you don’t have your household goods, make ornaments with your kids.
 Use pine cones, glitter, make snowflakes from clothespins.”

-“The first time I was too far from home to attend a family-led Passover seder, I wasn’t sure if I could put one together on my own, but I knew I had to try,” says Alison.
-Knowing that other families also needed a place to go for the special meal, Alison and her husband opened their home to their new community.
+“The first time I was too far from home to attend a family-led Passover seder, I wasn’t sure if I could put one together on my own, but I knew I had to try,” says Alison, author of Standing By: The Making of an American Military Family in a Time of War and coauthor of Stories Around the Table.
+Knowing other families also needed a place to go for the special meal, Alison and her husband opened their home to their new community.

 “It’s so important to our family to mark Jewish holidays wherever we are and to help others do the same,” she says.
 “During that Passover seder, our house was full of people who were just happy to spend the holiday together.
 It’s one of my happiest memories of that particular tour.”